13 Locations in Southwest Florida

 When bunions form, the big toe leans toward the second toe, rather than pointing straight ahead.
 This throws the bones out of alignment, producing the bunion’s “bump.”

 Bunions are a progressive disorder.
-TFotosearch_k12027381hey begin with a leaning of the big toe, gradually changing the angle of the bones over the years and slowly producing the characteristic bump, which continues to become increasingly prominent.
+They begin with a leaning of the big toe, gradually changing the angle of the bones over the years and slowly producing the characteristic bump, which continues to become increasingly prominent.
 Usually the symptoms of bunions appear at later stages, although some people never have symptoms.

 Tailor’s bunion, also called a bunionette, is an enlargement of the fifth metatarsal bone at the base of the little toe.
 The metatarsals are the five long bones of the foot.
 The enlargement that characterizes a tailor’s bunion occurs at the metatarsal “head,” located at the far end of the bone where it meets the toe.
 Tailor’s bunions are not as common as bunions, as described above, but both are similar in symptoms and causes.